 After testing scones in various variations, I’ve realized that adding half bread flour (or pastry flour) along with all-purpose flour made for an airy, flakier scone than just using all-purpose flour.
 Of course, if you only have all-purpose flour, that’s fine too.

 NEVER Skip The Step with Cutting Your Butter Into Cubes!

-For a truly flaky scone, cutting your butter into cubes and them cutting it together with the flour is SUPER IMPORTANT!
+For a truly flaky scone, cutting your butter into cubes (or pieces) and then cutting it together with the flour is SUPER IMPORTANT!
 It definitely ensures that your scone is flaky and soft in the middle.